 - You can cook and chop the beets up to two days ahead.
 Then assemble the salad the day you serve it.

-- This salad is not only easy and but also very adaptable.
+- This salad is not only easy but also very adaptable.

-- You can add more of fewer beets to the salad.
-Plus, you can add in additional ingredients, like walnuts or cranberries, and even increase or decrease its size as needed.
+- You can add more or fewer beets to the salad.
+Plus, you can add additional ingredients, like walnuts or cranberries, and even increase or decrease their size as needed.

 - Boiling the beets creates a sweeter flavor in taste.